stupidmankind/BYpassDoc/docs/source/tools.rst

 Tools
 =====

-The tools for help you to use BYpass.
+The tools for use in BYpass.

 .. 	toctree::